 These advancements can help smaller teams accomplish more, but they also create a need for a new kind of talent acquisition in biopharma.
 There’s a growing need for AI engineers, cybersecurity analysts, digital transformation leads, and data scientists who can properly design, utilize, and optimize the tech-forward advancements driving the evolution and development of the biopharmaceutical industry.

 Medix’s biopharma staffing solutions help companies streamline the process of attracting, recruiting, and retaining talent.
 When Medix partnered with a well-established life sciences company on the West Coast, they were able to fill 15 open positions in just a month, expertly sourcing skilled medical device specialists to support increased production that doubled the company’s output.
-Medix targets not only industry experience and expertise but also cultural fit for enhanced talent acquisition in biopharma that’ll improve employee retention and deliver lasting results.
+Medix targets not only industry experience and expertise, but also cultural fit, for enhanced talent acquisition in biopharma that’ll improve employee retention and deliver lasting results.

 Sustainable and Ethical Considerations in Biopharma